Shogun486/3D-Art-Institute-of-Chicago-Gallery/README.md

 ## Tools
 This website is created using JavaScript, HTML, and CSS.
-The Three.js library allows this website to function as a three-dimensional art gallery experience.
+The Three.js library is what allows this website to function as a three-dimensional art gallery experience.

 ## Using the website
 To use the website, all you need to do is: